RileyAlt/SQL_employeeTracker/README.md

 Riley Altenburg

 If you'd like to connect me, please email RileyAltenburg@gmail.com.
-I'd love to answer any questions and improve where i can.
+I'd love to answer any questions and improve where I can.

-### GitHub Information

-Find my Repository information here at: https://github.com/RileyAlt/SQL_employeeTracker

 ### Description